The World I Come From

 My Search for Meaning Begins

-The path to becoming a professor led me to encourage younger students to examine their ideas and think deeply about what it means to live a good life.
+My pursuit of truth led me to encourage younger students to examine their ideas and think deeply about what it means to live a good life.
 But that made me realize I still had unfulfilled dreams of my own.

 Philosophy saved my life by giving me the tools I needed to think critically about the issues I was struggling with, but a career teaching philosophy wasn’t something I was ready for quite yet.